Jathin04Jan/Multi-Tenant-SaaS-Chatbot-Platform/backend/docs/SCHEMA_DIAGRAM.md

 - **date** = Date (without time)
 - **text** = Text (unlimited length)
 - **uuid** = UUID (Universally Unique Identifier)

+**Note:** Mermaid ER diagrams do not natively support ENUM types, so enum fields are shown as `varchar` with `"ENUM"` annotation to indicate they are actually database ENUM types.

 **Note:** This diagram shows the basic structure.
 For detailed information including:
 - Enum values and their options (see Enum Details section below)